AMERICAN UNIVERSITY OF BEIRUT

 Meanwhile, George spotlighted Chiha’s still-relevant anti-Zionist arguments, almost 65 years after the political thinker had first raised them.
 Focusing his analysis on one editorial, titled “Horizon Without a Sun,” George considered Chiha’s “scathing denunciations of the Zionist project,” as “devastatingly prophetic.”
 However, he concluded that all hope is not lost, and if the international community would stop supporting Israel militarily, peace would still be possible.

 Hayden, on the other hand, chose to compare Chiha to Isaiah Berlin, a Latvian-born Orthodox-Jew and Zionist who is believed to have had a profound and lasting influence on liberal theory.
 Hayden argued that while Chiha represented the conservative Burkean side of liberalism, Berlin “embodied the more modern, left-leaning liberal outlook.”
 However, he added, “Berlin’s liberal values had made his ardent Zionism problematic.”
-Hayden concluded: “What liberal values are possible then, which do not recognize the rights of Palestinians?”
+Hayden concluded: “What liberal values are possible then, which do not recognise the rights of Palestinians?”

 Choosing a more literary approach, Bonazza compared Chiha to Cassandra, the Greek goddess who had the gift of prophecy but was cursed by Apollo so that no one would believe her.
 Similarly, Bonazza argued Chiha “could see the future but could not alter it.”